Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 You can also listen to an audio version of our interview with Dr. Bojana Weatherly on The WellBe Podcast.

-Discovering the Benefits of Mindfulness Firsthand
+Discovering the Benefits of Meditation and Mindfulness

-Dr. Bojana Weatherly is the mother of two, a double board certified physician, practicing both internal and integrative medicine, and a board member and medical advisor to several organizations.
+Dr. Bojana Weatherly is the mother of two, a double board certified physician (practicing both internal and integrative medicine) and a board member and medical advisor to several organizations.
 In other words, she seems like a super woman.
 But while she was a resident, she woke up one night sobbing, overwhelmed with her life and convinced she couldn’t do it all.

-The personal experience that brought Dr. Weatherly to the benefits of mindfulness began when she was an internal medicine resident.
 She spent her days racing around the hospital, in and out of the ICU, running herself ragged trying to save lives.
 She also became pregnant two times during the course of her residency.

 So Dr. Weatherly got on her computer and began doing research on PubMed (a medical literature search engine) on the link between stress, long work hours and pregnancy.
 What she found reinforced her fear: the studies showed that being under stress was associated with negative pregnancy outcomes.